-- Evaluation of organizational structures as they relate to the TCUs long-term strategic energy plan and implementation opportunities (i.e., campus energy office, energy committee, or other organizational unit). - Establishment of an energy organization or unit for managing campus energy resources and assets or implementing a campus-wide strategic energy plan. - Enhancement of an existing campus energy organizational unit or function for managing campus energy resources and assets or implementing a campus-wide strategic energy plan.
+- Evaluation of organizational structures as they relate to the Applicants long-term strategic energy plan and implementation opportunities (i.e., utility, energy office, ESCO, tribal committee, or other organizational unit) - Establishment of an energy organization or tribal unit for managing tribal energy resources or implementing the tribal strategic energy plan - Enhancement of an existing tribal energy organizational unit or function for managing tribal energy resources or implementing the tribal strategic energy plan - Establishment of a regional or National intertribal energy consortium e.

-e.
 Climate Resiliency Planning

-Climate Resiliency Planning activities are for conducting climate change preparedness and resiliency planning to understand how to mitigate and plan for the impacts of climate change.
+Climate Resiliency Planning activities are for conducting climate change preparedness and resiliency planning to help Indian Tribes, Intertribal Organizations and Tribal Energy Resource Development Organizations understand how to mitigate and plan for the impacts of climate change.
 Such activities could include, but are not limited to:

-- Greenhouse gas and carbon reduction assessment and planning Including an assessment of current greenhouse gas emissions and identification of practical steps to reduce those emissions to meet specific tribal goals, where assessments would consider emissions related to buildings, transportation, and energy sectors. - Identification of energy impacts of climate change Including an assessment of climate vulnerabilities and infrastructure to help prioritize mitigation and adaptation strategies. - Climate mitigation action planning Including prioritizing mitigation strategies to address projected and known impacts of climate change and natural disasters. - Evaluation of critical facilities To include identifying critical facilities and address energy action planning to prepare those facilities for climate impacts or natural disasters. - Addressing energy issues related to past climate and natural disaster events Including an assessment of energy-related issues caused by a past climate or natural disaster event and create an action plan for increased resilience in the future.
+- Greenhouse gas and carbon reduction assessment and planning Including an assessment of current greenhouse gas emissions and identification of practical steps to reduce those emissions to meet specific tribal goals, where assessments would consider emissions related to buildings, transportation, and energy sectors. - Identification of energy impacts of climate change on Tribal Lands Including an assessment of climate vulnerabilities to Tribal Lands and infrastructure to help prioritize mitigation and adaptation strategies. - Climate mitigation action planning Including prioritizing mitigation strategies to address projected and known impacts of climate change and natural disasters.

+Evaluation of critical facilities

+- To include identifying critical facilities and address energy action planning to prepare those facilities for climate impacts or natural disasters. - Addressing energy issues related to past climate and natural disaster events Including an assessment of energy-related issues caused by a past climate or natural disaster event and create an action plan for increased resilience in the future.